Success-co-saas/mcp-success-co/README.md

   This is the key for your server configuration.
 You can name it as you like.

 - **command:**
+  The Node.js executable to run your server.
+You can use either:

+  - `"node"` (if Node.js is in your PATH)
-  Specifies the absolute path to your Node.js executable.
-For example:
+  - The full path to your Node.js executable (if needed)

+  To find your Node.js path, run `which node` in your terminal.
+Example:

   ```
   /home/john/.nvm/versions/node/v20.13.1/bin/node